Dr. Budwig’s Diet & Protocol (3)

 Compare that to the level in pills, and keep in mind that natural is better quality and one would likely require less for the same effect.

-Question 11: Does flax seed oil promote prostrate cancer?
+Question 11: Does flaxseed oil promote prostate cancer?
 (1)

 Researchers found men who were suffering from advanced prostate cancer had higher quantities of ALA from non-animal as well as meat and dairy sources.